 At the end of the day, someone will have to take a look at the knowledge you possess by looking at your resume.

 So writing a simpler resume will make it easier for your potential employer to see how much you’ve dedicated yourself to a career in data science and they’ll only spend seconds looking at your resume, not minutes.

-You can do simple things :) b’coz you can experience freedom in discipline to build data science skills by investing your efforts to stay in a conductive environment that supports your mental hygiene for the cognitive growth you need.
+You can do simple things :) b’coz you can experience freedom in discipline to build data science skills by investing your efforts to stay on the data science projects while staying close to the conductive environment that supports your mental hygiene for the cognitive growth you need.

 So this is why you should maintain a good Github profile, engage in data science communities, write for data science publications, use datasets to create compelling data visualizations and most importantly remain updated about the latest business trends.